Swiss hospital says it treated former Fiat Chrysler CEO Marchionne for more than a year

-ZURICH, July 26 (Reuters) - Former Fiat Chrysler Chief Executive Sergio Marchionne was having treatment for a serious illness for more than a year before his death on Wednesday, University Hospital Zurich (USZ) said on Thursday.
+ZURICH (Reuters) - Former Fiat Chrysler FCHI.MI Chief Executive Sergio Marchionne was having treatment for a serious illness for more than a year before his death on Wednesday, University Hospital Zurich (USZ) said on Thursday.

 “Mr. Sergio Marchionne was a patient at USZ.
 Due to serious illness, he had been the recipient of recurring treatment for more than a year,” the hospital said in a statement.